 Settling pond near an active placer mine.
-Settling ponds retain water used on site so suspended sediment-often containing heavy metals, such as copper, mercury, zinc-can drift to the pond bottom.
+Settling ponds retain water used on site so suspended sediment-which may contain heavy metals, such as copper, mercury, and zinc - can drift to the pond bottom.
 Some mines add chemicals that help speed up the rate of settling.
-These chemicals can be toxic to fish and wildlife.

 Placer mining offers little in economic return to offset the environmental damage.
-In 2015, the most recent data available, the B.C. government only collected \$64,965 in royalties, and miners sold just under \$13 million in placer gold, a small sum considering smaller mines are exempt from paying taxes. sales data collected by the Ministry of Finance through its mineral tax returns. $\!\!^3$
+In 2017, the most recent data available, the B.C. government only collected \$78,600 in royalties, while miners sold just under \$16 million in placer gold.